 Holding Period Change after Wash Sale

-Let’s start with a quick review of what a Wash Sale is.
+Let’s start with a quick review of what constitutes a Wash Sale:

 The loss from the sale or disposition of stock or options is not deductible if, within a period beginning 30 days before or 30 days after the sale that generated the loss (a 61-day window), the investor acquires substantially identical shares or contracts or acquires a contract or option to buy substantially identical stock.
 (IRS Publication 550)

 Wash sales ONLY apply to losses.
-Therefore, if there is a gain on the disposition of stock or options, by definition there is no wash sale.
+Therefore, if there is a gain on the disposition of stock or options, by definition there can be no wash sale.

 Basis - the cost basis of the newly acquired stock or option that triggered the wash sale is INCREASED by the disallowed loss.

 Holding period - the holding period begins for the new stock or option on the same day as the securities sold.

 These are complicated calculations which are exacerbated when options are exercised or assigned during the course of a trade.